nanocurrency/nano-docs/docs/protocol-design/work.md

 ## Spam resistance

-!!! note ""
-	Proof-of-Work is used in Nano as an anti-spam tool, to deter spam transactions on the network.
-It is not used in the consensus mechanism.
-Motivated by this key difference, the simplified term **work** is used instead.

 A spam transaction is loosely defined as a block broadcasted with the intention of saturating the network, reducing its availability for other network participants, or increasing the size of the ledger.
+In order to make spam attempts more costly, each valid block in Nano requires a proof-of-work solution to be attached to it - similar to the original proposition of Hashcash[^1].
 Participants can compute the required work in the order of seconds.
-The cost of spamming the network increases linearly with the number of spam transactions, thus reducing the impact of spam transactions from theoretically infinite to a manageable amount.
+The cost of spamming the network then increases linearly with the number of spam transactions, thus reducing the impact of spam transactions from theoretically infinite to a manageable amount.

 With this design, there is an added step of verifying a block's work.
 As one could spam invalid blocks (in this context, blocks with invalid work), one key requirement is that the cost of verifying work is negligible.